Deaadman/UniversalTweaks/Information/PatchNotes.md

 - Flashlight Tweaks
 	- Prevent `High` state if there isn't an aurora (may balance things)
 	- Figure out why the `Intense` audio won't play without an aurora.
-	- Disable flashlight flicker if there is not an aurora.
 	- Allow a small chance of wolves to be scared by the `High` state flashlight without an aurora (only at night).
-	- Make the flashlight start at a random battery percentage, rather than `100%` all the time.
 <br></br>
 - First Person Handedness - Suggested by [**Romain**](https://github.com/RomainDeschampsFR).
 	- Add an option to switch between left and right hand.